asympro/SuperNova/README.md

 openai: Python client library for the OpenAI API.

-os: Provides a way of using operating system dependent functionality.

 json: Lightweight data interchange format inspired by JavaScript object literal syntax.

 functools: Includes higher-order functions and operations on callable objects.

-sys: Provides access to some variables used or maintained by the Python interpreter and to functions that interact strongly with the interpreter.

 collections: Implements specialized container datatypes providing alternatives to Python’s general purpose built-in containers.